Generalized Tree Edit Distance (GTED): A Faithful Evaluation Metric for Statement Autoformalization: Experiments

 \subsection{Experiment Results}

-\smallsec{Overall Comparision} Table \ref{tab:main_result} presents a comprehensive overview of our proposed GTED metric compared to various baseline metrics across the miniF2F and ProofNet datasets.
-Our primary focus for evaluation is on \textbf{Kappa} and \textbf{Accuracy}, as Kappa \citep{kappa} offers a robust measure of agreement beyond chance, and Accuracy directly reflects the overall correctness of the evaluation.
-GTED consistently outperforms all other metrics in these crucial aspects, demonstrating its superior ability to reliably assess formal statements.
-It achieves the highest Kappa scores (\textbf{0.438} on miniF2F and \textbf{0.402} on ProofNet), indicating a \textbf{moderate level of agreement} (0.4-0.6) with human expert evaluations across both datasets.
+\smallsec{Overall Comparison} Table \ref{tab:main_result} presents a comprehensive overview of our proposed GTED metric compared to various baseline metrics across the miniF2F and ProofNet benchmarks.
+Our primary focus for evaluation is on \textbf{Kappa} and \textbf{accuracy}, as Kappa \citep{kappa} offers a robust measure of agreement beyond chance, and accuracy directly reflects the overall correctness of the evaluation.
+GTED demonstrates a superior ability to reliably assess formal statements, achieving the best overall performance.
+It achieves the highest Kappa score on miniF2F (\textbf{0.438}) and the second-highest on ProofNet (\textbf{0.402}), indicating a \textbf{moderate level of agreement} (0.4-0.6) with human expert evaluations across both datasets.
 This consistent performance underscores GTED's robustness, a quality not matched by other metrics, which often fail to maintain such agreement.
-Furthermore, GTED leads in Accuracy (\textbf{70.73\%} on miniF2F and \textbf{69.89\%} on ProofNet).
+Furthermore, GTED leads in accuracy (\textbf{70.73\%} on miniF2F and \textbf{69.89\%} on ProofNet).

 \smallsec{Comparison with BLEU} Both GTED and BLEU metrics produce continuous-valued outputs requiring thresholding for binary classification.
 While Table \ref{tab:main_result} reports their highest Kappa scores across all thresholds, Figure \ref{fig:threshold_on_minif2f} highlights a key advantage of GTED in terms of its \textbf{robustness to threshold selection}.
 BLEU's optimal Kappa is confined to a narrow threshold window, with slight deviations causing significant performance drops across all metrics.
 This sensitivity makes BLEU challenging to deploy reliably, as identifying and fixing the precise optimal threshold in practice is difficult.
 Conversely, GTED exhibits a robust performance plateau, maintaining high and consistent metric values over a much broader threshold range.
 This ``flatness'' renders GTED a more practical and dependable evaluation metric, a phenomenon similarly observed on ProofNet (see Appendix \ref{app:threshold}), reducing the burden of threshold selection and enhancing result generalizability.